maxisoft/Freenom-dns-updater/README.md

     target: "fd2b:1c1b:3641:1cd8::" # note that you has to quote ipv6 addresses
     ttl: 24440

-  # the following will update the your subdomain's A record with your current ip (v4)
+  # the following will update your subdomain's A record with your current ip (v4)
   - domain: test2.tk
     name: mysubdomain
     type: A